 Lemons – like olives and grapes – are an iconic Italian crop.
 Travel through the Amalfi coast and you’ll see lemons everywhere.
 From lemons at fruit stands to painted lemons hidden in beautiful ceramic pottery, they seem to be everywhere you turn.
 Italy is the world’s largest lemon producer and this fragrant, sour fruit plays a big role in the countries cuisine.
 From limoncello – a lemon liqueur mainly produced in the South of Italy – to salad dressings, marinades, seafood dishes and even desserts, this do-it-all fruit can be found in much of Italy’s famous cuisine.

 How do you celebrate St. Patrick’s Day when your mom owns a globally-inspired clothing company?
 Our friend Matthew, age 7, loves the background of Tea — how we travel the world for inspiration for each collection — and he loves telling his friends all about it, like his friend Luke.
 Luke’s mother is from Ireland.
 With St. Patrick’s Day coming up, these first graders had an idea.
 Matthew wanted to learn more about Ireland and the Irish culture and he knew their classmates would love to create something of their own.
 With the help of Luke’s mother, this first grade class had a lesson on designing clothes, the tea way… and destination Ireland was created.

 This season, Tea is partnering with The Global Fund for Children to give back to several organizations around the world.
-This month, we’re featuring Aziza’s Place in Phnom Penh, Cambodia.
+This month, we’re featuring Kakenya Center for Excellence in Enoosaen, Kenya.
 Learn more about this wonderful organization below.